sravantatikonda1893/kafka-connect-poc/README.md

       ![alt text](https://github.com/sravantatikonda1893/kafka-connect-poc/blob/master/kafdrop-dash-ui.png?raw=true)

     * postgres: A DB container for Postgres out of 13 version to be used by the JDBC connect container to pull data from DB and push it to corresponding topic/s.
+    * elasticsearch: A container running the search engine which stores data as documents in different indices(index -> table in RDBMS)
+    * kibana: A container running a GUI based service which acts as a visualization dashboard for Elasticsearch
+    * kafka-connect-poc: A container running a springboot based service to create generate users in postgres DB and orders in XML files````

-    * Volumes: With this, even after the containers are scrapped off, the data is still persisted outside the container as this will mount from the local machine to the container
+    * Volumes: With this option, even after the containers are scrapped off, the data is still persisted outside the container as this will mount from the local machine to the container

 **Steps to try it out this POC project on Kafka**: